-Cardio machines are a wide range of fitness machines that allow you to get a full cardiovascular workout indoors.
-Research has shown that they are as effective as outdoors running and cycling for improving overall health and losing weight.
-Cardio exercise is one of the most effective ways of protecting your heart as you age.
-Research has shown that just 10 minutes per day of exercise on a cardio machine can lower the risk of mortality from cardiovascular disease.
+Cardio machines include a wide range of fitness machines that allow you to get a full cardiovascular workout indoors.
+Research has shown that cardio machines can be as effective as outdoor running and cycling for improving overall health and losing weight.

 People with heart conditions should speak to their doctor before using a cardio machine, as they are at a greater risk of having a cardiac attack while exercising.